Bad Boy (2023 film): Release and reception

 The film was released on 28 April 2023, and it was unsuccessful at the box office.
-A critic from Rediff.com wrote that "The director, who began his career with great films like Ghayal, Damini and Ghatak, has made romantic comedies too, including the cult-ish Andaz Apna Apna, but a movie like Bad Boy being made in 2023 would have been just as unwatchable no matter who made it".
-The film is now available for streaming on ZEE5.
+A critic from Rediff.com wrote: "The director, who began his career with great films like Ghayal, Damini and Ghatak, has made romantic comedies too, including the cult-ish Andaz Apna Apna, but a movie like Bad Boy being made in 2023 would have been just as unwatchable no matter who made it".